Venice Film Festival: Rebirth

-In 2017 a new section for virtual-reality (VR) films was introduced.
+In 2017 a new section for virtual reality films was introduced.
+Initially this section was called Venice Virtual Reality, but in 2022 the organisation announced the new name to be Venice Immersive.
+The Venice Film Festival was the first of the "Big Five" international film festivals worldwide to introduce virtual reality to the festival program.
+Therefore, Venice Immersive quickly became the most important podium for the emerging medium within film to date.

-In 2018 Roma by Alfonso Cuarón won the Golden Lion and became the first ever movie produced by Netflix to be awarded in a major film festival.
+In 2018 Roma by Alfonso Cuarón won the Golden Lion and became the first movie produced by a streaming service, Netflix, to win at a major film festival.

 Direction

 The president of the Venice Biennale represents the festival in front of its financial partner, the public authorities, and the media.
-He is chosen by the Italian Ministry of Cultural Heritage every 4 years.
-The current president is Roberto Cicutto, appointed on 27 January 2020.
-Previously the post has been held for 12 years by Paolo Baratta (2008–2020).
+He is chosen by the Italian Ministry of Culture every 4 years.
+The current president is Pietrangelo Buttafuoco, appointed in March 2024.
+Previously the post has been held by Paolo Baratta (2008–2020) and Roberto Cicutto (2020–2024).

 The director of the Festival is responsible for coordinating the events and is chosen by the president of the Venice Biennale and its delegates.
-The current director Alberto Barbera was appointed on 27 December 2011.
+The current director Alberto Barbera was appointed in December 2011.
 On 27 October 2020 Barbera's term was renewed for 4 more years until 2024.
+In May 2024, his last mandate was extended until 2026.
 He previously held the position from 1998 to 2002.

 Festival programme

+The goal of the Venice Film Festival is to "raise awareness and promote international cinema in all its forms, including art, entertainment and industry, in a spirit of freedom and dialogue."
 The Venice Film Festival is organized in various sections: